EugeneStill/twitterapi/README.md

 Test files are located in:
 twitterapi/twitterapis/src/test/java/estest/twitter/statuses/

-User will have to add their own Twitter authentication credentials to the Auth file if they want to run the code for themselves.
+Users will have to add their own Twitter authentication credentials to the Auth1 file if they want to run the code for themselves: twitterapi/twitterapis/src/test/java/estest/twitter/constants/Auth1.java